asyncapi/community/README.md

 </p>

 ## 🤗 AsyncAPI community meetings
 AsyncAPI hosts and records community interest meetings bi-weekly on Tuesdays.
 We rotate the time at which we host these meetings; 4:00pm UTC one Tuesday and 8:00am UTC the next Tuesday.
-Rotating the time of our community meetings allows us to meet with community members from APAC, Europe, and Americas. 🌎 🌍 🌎
+Rotating the time of our community meetings allows us to meet with community members from APAC, Europe, Africa, and Americas. 🌎 🌍 🌎

 ## 🗓️ Add AsyncAPI meetings to calendar
 There are two simple ways to join _any_ and _all_ AsyncAPI community meetings: